transcelerate/ddf-home/getting-started.md

 <p></p>

 ### Proactive Adoption
-For stakeholders that want to actively start engaging with the technology framework and platform, there are two pathways for accessing the SDR Reference Implementation.
+For stakeholders who have a good understanding of DDF, and want to actively start engaging with the technology framework and platform, there are two pathways for accessing the SDR Reference Implementation.

 | Pathway             | Description                                                                                                                                                                                                         |
 |---------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|